davidrzuluaga/popular-movies/README.md

 feel free to clone and fork this repo

->  Functional version of this repo https://popular-movies-drz.herokuapp.com/
+>  Functional version of this repo https://popular-movies-drz.herokuapp.com/ and http://davidrzuluaga.com/popular-movies

 ## Steps
 clone this repo locally using